AeonLucid/POGOLib/README.md

 POGOLib
 ===================

-POGOLib is written in C# and aims to be a community driven PokémonGO API Library.
+POGOLib is written in C# and aims to be a community-driven PokémonGO API.
 Feel free to submit pull requests.

 Libraries
 -------